sammanthp007/nerdluv/README.md

 the image user.jpg, the person's name, and an unordered list with their gender, age, personality type, and OS.
 If no match is found, display a message of "No match is found.".

+## For grading
+- [x] Your HTML output for all pages must pass the W3C HTML validator.
+(Not the PHP source code itself, but the HTML output it generates.)
+Do not use HTML tables.
+Since we are using HTML forms, choose proper form controls and set their attributes accordingly.
+Properly choose between GET and POST requests for sending data.
+- [ ] Your PHP code should not cause errors or warnings.
+Minimize use of the global keyword, use indentation/spacing, and avoid lines over 100 characters.
+Use material from the first four weeks of class and the first six book chapters.
+- [ ] Some HTML sections are shared redundantly between your PHP pages, found in the provided files top.html and bottom.html.
+Include these files as appropriate in your other pages using the PHP include function.
+- [ ] A major grading focus is redundancy.
+Use functions, parameters/return, included files/code, loops, variables, etc. to avoid redundancy.
+If you have PHP code you want to share between multiple pages, you may turn in an optional file named common.php containing this code.
+You can include your common.php in your other pages.
+- [ ] For full credit, reduce the amount of large chunks of PHP code in the middle of HTML code.
+Replace such chunks with functions declared at the top or bottom of your file.
+You will also lose points if you use PHP print or echo statements.
+Insert dynamic content into the page using PHP expression blocks, <?= ... ?> , as taught in class.
+- [ ] Another grading focus is PHP commenting.
+Put a descriptive comment header at the top of each file, each function, and each section of PHP code.
+- [ ] Format your HTML and PHP code similarly to the examples from class.
+Properly use whitespace and indentation.
+Do not place more than one block element on a line or begin a block element past the 100th character.
+- [ ] Part of your grade will also come from successfully uploading your files to the web.
+You should place your files into a hosting server.
+Some are free, such as https://www.000webhost.com and https://x10hosting.com (use your gmail address to sign up).
+Your page should be accessible from anywhere.
+- [ ] Submit your assignment online at http://www.networks.howard.edu/lij/courses/submit_hw.html.
+The following files should
+be submitted after zipped into a single archive: